kjbetz/web-ui-developer-puzzle/CODE_REVIEW.md

 ### Contrast
 - Background and foreground colors do not have a sufficient contrast ratio
+    - Button in nav bar
         - Change background color?
             - Changed pink accent color to #e20074 (T-Mobile site color)
         - Increase weight?
         - False positive white on "transparent" background?
+    - p tag
+        - Too light
+        - Added $gray50 variable for #767676, changed text to use $gray50

 ## Accessibility manual check